luftaquila/fsk-energymeter/README.md

 #### 2. `Web Serial API not supported` error on the FSK-EEM Viewer.

 The FSK-EEM Viewer's Device Configuration tab uses the Web Serial API to talk with the device, which has [limited support](https://caniuse.com/?search=Web%20Serial%20API) across the platforms and browsers.

-On macOS, the native app uses the Safari for its WebView, which does not supports the API.
-The web version (URL or html file) of the FSK-EEM Viewer will work on the Chromium.
-The mobile platforms also does not supports the API.

 ## 7. DISCLAIMER